 This is not just the case for engaged couples but also for couples that are getting divorced.
 The same general rule applies that the engagement ring was an absolute gift and should therefore be kept by the receiver unless there was a condition to the giving of the ring.

 If there are no pre-nuptial agreements and you are not able to resolve financial arrangements upon divorce it is possible to ask the Court to adjudicate on the issue.
 Although given the high costs of litigation this should always be the last resort.

 How Can Nelsons Help?

-If you need advice on family matters, please call 0800 024 1976 or contact us via our online form, and a member of our Family Law team will be happy to discuss your circumstances in more detail and give you information about the services we can provide.
+If you need advice on family matters, please call 0800 024 1976 or contact us via our online form, and a member of our Family Law team in Derby, Leicester or Nottingham will be able to discuss your circumstances in more detail and give you information about the services we can provide.